MichaelDimmitt/Hello-Stranger/README.md

 ## Hello-Stranger 😉

 ## I want you to
-## Think a good thing about someone else.
+## Think a good thing about someone else in this room.

 <br/>
 <br/>